Exaggeration: Overacting

 Overacting is the exaggeration of gestures and speech when acting.
 It may be unintentional, particularly in the case of a bad actor, or be required for the role.
 For the latter, it is commonly used in comical situations or to stress the evil characteristics of a villain.
 Since the perception of acting quality differs between people the extent of overacting can be subjective.

 Exaggeration is an effect especially useful for animation, as perfect imitation of reality can look static and dull in cartoons.
 The level of exaggeration depends on whether one seeks realism or a particular style, like a caricature or the style of a specific artist.
 The classical definition of exaggeration, employed by Disney, was to remain true to reality, just presenting it in a wilder, more extreme form.
 Other forms of exaggeration can involve the supernatural or surreal, alterations in the physical features of a character; or elements in the storyline itself.
 It is important to employ a certain level of restraint when using exaggeration.
 If a scene contains several elements, there should be a balance in how those elements are exaggerated in relation to each other, to avoid confusing or overawing the viewer.

-Shock jock
+Shock jockery

 A shock jock, a type of radio broadcaster or disc jockey, entertains listeners or attracts attention using humor or melodramatic exaggeration that some portion of the listening audience may find offensive.